followsCode/followsCode/README.md

 - 👋 Hi, I’m @followsCode
 - 🌱 I currently work in the automotive industry working on changing that!
 - 💞️ I’m looking to collaborate on any project
-- 📫 How to reach me aplarso1234@gmail.com
+- 📫 How to reach me followsCode@proton.me

 <!---
 followsCode/followsCode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.